ading2210/shimboot/README.md

   - Github Codespaces is not supported at the moment
 - A USB drive that is at least 8GB in size
 - At least 20GB of free disk space
-- An x86-based Chromebook

 ### Build Instructions:
 1. Find the board name of your Chromebook.
 You can search for the model name on [chrome100.dev](https://chrome100.dev/).
 1. Clone this repository and cd into it.
 2. Run `sudo ./build_complete.sh <board_name>` to download the required data and build the disk image.
+If you have an ARM-based Chromebook, pass `arch=arm64` in as an option.

 Alternatively, you can run each of the steps manually:
 1. Grab a Chrome OS RMA Shim from somewhere.
 Most of them have already been leaked and aren't too difficult to find.